Sophie Tassignon

-Sophie Tassignon (born 1980 in Brussels, Belgium) is a Belgian jazz singer, improvisational musician (vocals) and composer based in Berlin since 2008.
+Sophie Tassignon (born March 29, 1980 in Brussels, Belgium) is a Belgian jazz singer, improvisational musician (vocals) and composer based in Berlin since 2008.

 Biography

 Tassignon, who spent part of her childhood in Germany, received her first classical piano lessons at the age of four.
-At the age of six, she won first prize at the Jugend musiziert children and adolescents music competition in Hanover.
+At the age of seven, she won first prize at the Jugend musiziert children and adolescents music competition in Hanover.
 As a child, she sang in a choir.
 As a teenager, she also studied drums for five years and trumpet for two years, but returned to piano and vocals.
 She also wrote songs and experimented with several recordings.
 She continued her studies in Brussels and attended the German School of Brussels.
 She then attended the Royal Conservatory of Brussels, where she obtained a master's degree.
 She also studied jazz piano and took classical singing lessons.